GNOME/msgraph/README.md

 # libmsgraph

-libmsgraph is a GLib-based library for accessing online serive APIs using MS Graph protocol.
+libmsgraph is a GLib-based library for accessing online service APIs using MS Graph protocol.

 See the test programs in `src/tests` for simple examples of how to use the code.